Ogmore Castle: History

-Construction of Ogmore Castle might have started around 1106, its foundation predating the Norman conquest.
+While construction of the Norman Castle might have started around 1106, its foundation predate the Norman Invasion of Wales.
+Archaeological remains of earlier structures include two parts of two stone crosses.
+One such remnant, now in the National Museum of Wales features a wide cross stem with inscriptions on its two widest sides which read [--] EST[--] QUOD DED[IT] ARTHMAIL AGRUM DO ET GLIGUIS ET NERTAT ET FILIE SU[A], which would translate as "Be it [known to all men] that Arthmail gave (this) field to God and Glywys and Nertat and his daughter".
+The other inscription reads [IN NOMINE]/ DI SUM(M)I CRO/S(?)
+IH(ES)U(?)
+GENTI/ BRANCUT/ BRANCIE(?)/ [FILI ], "In the Name of the Most High God, the Cross of Jesus for the family of Brancu, (son of) Brancia".

 In Caradoc of Llancarfan's The historie of Cambria, now called Wales: a part of the most famous yland of Brytaine, Caradoc wrote that the manor and castle were given to William de Londres, one of the legendary Twelve Knights of Glamorgan, by Robert Fitzhamon, the Norman conqueror of Glamorgan.
 In 1116, William de Londres was forced to abandon the castle when the Welsh appeared in force.
 His butler, Arnold, is credited with protecting the castle from the Welsh attack during the absence of William de Londres, and for this, he was knighted Sir Arnold Butler, also receiving the castle and manor of Dunraven as reward.

 According to the custom of the times, the founding of a religious institution followed the acquisition of power.
 William de Londres, or his descendant John, built Ewenny Abbey 1 miles from the castle.
 Also nearby was a religious place appended to Ogmore Castle by Morris de Londres or his descendant John, in 1141; Ewenny Priory is 2 miles from Ogmore Castle.
 Because Thomas' heiress, his daughter Hawyse de Londres, had married into the Chaworth family of Kidwelly, the lands passed jure uxoris in 1298 to Henry, 3rd Earl of Lancaster, husband of Maud de Chaworth, and ownership remains in the hands of the Duchy of Lancaster to this day.